qchenevier/MBA_memoire/doc/action_actor.md

 From 2005 to 2020, the digital universe will grow by a factor of 300, from 130 exabytes to 40,000 exabytes, or 40 trillion gigabytes (more than 5,200 gigabytes for every man, woman, and child in 2020).
 From now until 2020, the digital universe will about double every two years [@Gantz2012].

 Examples of exploding (and potentially valuable) data sources:

 - Surveillance footage: as IP cameras continue to proliferate, footage can be captured, analyzed, and tagged in real time.
 This type of tagging can expedite crime investigations, enhance retail analytics for consumer traffic patterns, and, of course, improve military intelligence [@Gantz2012].
-- Embedded and medical devices.
-In the future, sensors of all types (including those that may be implanted into the body) will capture vital and nonvital biometrics, all in real time [@Gantz2012].
+- Embedded and medical devices: In the future, sensors of all types (including those that may be implanted into the body) will capture vital and nonvital biometrics, all in real time [@Gantz2012].
-- Entertainment and social media.
-Trends based on crowds can help pick winners and losers in the stock market, and even predict the outcome of elections [@Gantz2012].
+- Entertainment and social media: Trends based on crowds can help pick winners and losers in the stock market, and even predict the outcome of elections [@Gantz2012].
-- Consumer images.
-We say a lot about ourselves when we post pictures of ourselves or our families or friends [@Gantz2012].
+- Consumer images: We say a lot about ourselves when we post pictures of ourselves or our families or friends [@Gantz2012].
 - Transactions: in addition, of course, to the normal transactional data running through enterprise computers in the course of normal data processing today [@Gantz2012].

 [TODO: ADD QUOTE ABOUT TELECOM TECHNOLOGY, IOT & COMPUTING PENETRATION]